vponnap/simplilearn-projects-repo/README.md

 * server.port=9090

 # Dockerfile
-* To build the Imgae for this Spring Boot App
+* To build the Image for this Spring Boot App
 * This image customised to run on tomcat port 9090

+# jenkinsfile
+* To checkout the code.
+* To build the docker image.
+* To push and deploy/run the image